CCBC 2025 Canadian Agri-Food Mission to China

 Up to 12 executives from Canadian agri-food companies and industry councils with active or emerging interests in the China market.

 Price includes access to all visits, meetings, and events; most networking lunches and dinners; complimentary access to CCBC’s 47th AGM Business Forum and Business Dinner in Beijing, and local transportation.
-Delegates are required to pay their own airfare, travel between Beijing and Shanghai, and hotel.
+Delegates are required to pay their own airfare, travel between Beijing and Shanghai, hotels and some meals.
 CCBC will provide a discounted rate at Air Canada flights and a preferred hotel.

 - CCBC Member: C$1,500 per delegate